Skip to navigation Skip to content

 A dependent ABSTUDY customer or AIC student may be exempt from the application of the Parental Income Test (PIT) if one or both of their parents/guardians are:

-• in receipt of a certain social security benefit or pension or DVA payment
+• in receipt of a certain social security benefit or pension, ABSTUDY Living Allowance or DVA payment

-• holders of a current Health Care Card (HCC), including a HCC issued on the basis of receipt of maximum rate Family Tax Benefit Part A
+• holders of a current Health Care Card (HCC), including a HCC issued because of receiving maximum rate Family Tax Benefit Part A

 However the exemption from the PIT does not apply: